seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 But when you are well pleased.

 **CLEOPATRA**
-That Herod’s head
+That Herod's head
-I’ll have: but how, when Antony is gone
+I'll have: but how, when Antony is gone
 Through whom I might command it?
 Come thou near.

 **Messenger**
-Most gracious majesty,–
+Most gracious majesty,--

 **CLEOPATRA**
 Didst thou behold Octavia?